-At the start of this paper, we asked the question whether creative methods can support preparedness to different types of hazards.
-Based on our results there is no clear answer to this question, mostly because there is a lack of evaluation of the effects of approaches using creative practice.
-For example, it is as yet unclear whether narrative workshops, like those used in our pilot study (Rangecroft et al., 2018; Rohse et al., in prep.), are more effective than more conventional workshops, as used by Ikeda et al. (2016).
-Only in (mental) health research where art-based methods are used therapeutically there is some evidence for their effectiveness (e.g. Stuckey and Nobel, 2010; Van Lith et al., 2013; Slayton et al., 2010).
+At the start of this paper, we asked the question of whether creative methods can support preparedness for different types of hazards.
+Based on our results, there is no clear answer to this question, mostly because there is a lack of evaluation of the effects of approaches using creative practice.
+For example, it is as yet unclear whether narrative workshops, like those used in our pilot study (Rangecroft et al., 2018; Rohse et al., 2020), are more effective than more conventional workshops, as used by Ikeda et al. (2016).
+Only in (mental) health research where art-based methods are used therapeutically is there some evidence for their effectiveness (e.g. Stuckey and Nobel, 2010; Van Lith et al., 2013; Slayton et al., 2010).
 Photovoice (participatory methods using photography) has also been found to have tangible effects on social justice, albeit mostly on raising awareness and causing only limited transformation (Sanon et al., 2014).
 One of the issues is that this transformation often only happens on longer timescales, beyond the lifetime of many research projects.

-Many of the papers we reviewed in our literature review did mention short-term benefits of the creative practice (e.g. Contreras et al., 2018) and also in our pilot study we noticed some positive effects of our methodology.
+Many of the papers we reviewed in our literature review did mention the short-term benefits of the creative practice (e.g. Contreras et al., 2018), and also in our pilot study, we noticed some positive effects of our methodology.
 Feedback from participants can be used to give an indication of these short-term effects.
-For example, Strickert and Bradford (2015) reported that participants of a theater performance found the experience 'interesting, legitimate, and effective' for learning about water management challenges.
-In our pilot study, both younger and older participants enjoyed the intergenerational exchanges that our approach
+For example, Strickert and Bradford (2015) reported that participants in a theatre performance found the experience "interesting, legitimate, and effective" for learning about water management challenges.

-455 challenges.
 In our pilot study, both younger and older participants enjoyed the intergenerational exchanges that our approach encouraged.
 This was in stark contrast with the phase 1 interviews, in which we often heard the complaint from the older generation that young people did not want to listen to their stories.
-Also most local decision makers indicated that they found the community stories we captured interesting and useful.
+Also, most local decision makers indicated that they found the community stories we captured interesting and useful.

 When evaluating the efficacy of creative practice for building resilience to hazards, the timescales of potential effects need to be taken into account.
-Creative practice with the goal of instigating action will mostly have short-term and tangible effects, in our pilot study for example fixing leakage in irrigation channels, not building structures in the floodplain, storing food.
-Creative practice with the goal of raising awareness could have more long-term and intangible effects, for example a change in beliefs or values.
-However, both might have long-lasting side-effects such as changed interactions within the community or between the community and government.
-It is on these longer timescales that creative practice could be a catalyst of deeper

-465 transformations.
-Artistic products are often enduring in their relevance and might be used long after they were developed, but a question is whether benefits are mostly coming from the creative process (benefiting the doer) or from the product (benefiting the audience).
-This determines how long-lasting the effects of engaging in artistic practice are for building resilience against natural hazards.
+Creative practice with the goal of instigating action will mostly have short-term and tangible effects.
+In our pilot study, for example, this included fixing leakage in irrigation channels, not building structures in the floodplain, and storing food.
+Creative practice with the goal of raising awareness could have more long-term and intangible effects, for example, a change in beliefs or values.
+However, both might have long-lasting side effects such as changed interactions within the community or between the community and government.
+It is on these longer timescales that creative practice could be a catalyst for deeper transformations.
+Artistic products are often enduring in their relevance and might be used long after they were developed, but the question is whether the benefits are mostly coming from the creative process (benefiting the doer) or from the product (benefiting the audience).
+This determines how long lasting the effects of engaging in artistic practice are for building resilience against natural hazards.
 To evaluate these long-term outcomes, longer research projects are needed.